wentasah/qstopmotion/README_NMake_Windows.txt

 3.3 Create the NMake makefile
 --------------------------------------------------------------------------------

+* Create a build directory
 * Start the CMake GUI using the shortcut to the start script.
-* Select the directory with the cmakelist.txt file as the source code directory.
+  - Select the directory with the cmakelist.txt file as the source code directory.
-* Select a separate directory as the destination directory.
+  - Select a separate directory as the destination directory.
-* Set the 'Grouped' and 'Advanced' checkboxes.
+  - Set the 'Grouped' and 'Advanced' checkboxes.
-* To build the release version add a new string entry with the name 'CMAKE_BUILD_TYPE' and the value 'Release'.
+  - To build the release version add a new string entry with the name 'CMAKE_BUILD_TYPE' and the value 'Release'.
 The default build type is 'Debug'.
-* Press the configure button.
+  - Press the configure button.
-* Select the generator "NMake Makefiles".
+  - Select the generator "NMake Makefiles".
-* Select the entry CPACK - CPACK_BINARY_NSIS.
+  - Select the entry CPACK - CPACK_BINARY_NSIS.
-* Select the entry CPACK - CPACK_BINARY_ZIP.
+  - Select the entry CPACK - CPACK_BINARY_ZIP.
-* Select the entry CPACK - CPACK_SOURCE_ZIP.
+  - Select the entry CPACK - CPACK_SOURCE_ZIP.
-* Press the configure button again.
+  - Press the configure button again.
-* Press the generate button.
+  - Press the generate button.
+or
+* Start the "Visua Studio 2013 - Visual Studio Tools - VS2013 x64 Native Tools Command Prompt"
+  - move to the build directory
+  - cmake -G „NMake Makefiles“ -D CMAKE_BUILD_TYPE:STRING=Release -D CPACK_BINARY_NSIS:BOOL=ON -D CPACK_BINARY_ZIP:BOOL=ON ../qstopmotion

 3.4 Build the application
 --------------------------------------------------------------------------------

-* Start the "Qt 4.8.4 Command Prompt".
+* Start the "Visua Studio 2013 - Visual Studio Tools - VS2013 x64 Native Tools Command Prompt"
-* Move to the new created destination directory.
+* Move to the build directory.
 * Call "nmake".
 * Locking for error and warning messages.

 4. Installation
 ================================================================================

-* Start a Visual Studio command prompt with administration rights.
+* Start the "Visua Studio 2013 - Visual Studio Tools - VS2013 x64 Native Tools Command Prompt"
 * call "nmake install".

 5. Starting qStopMotion